FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/control-flow-actions/conditional-logic.md

 Conditional flows enhance basic true-false logic by handling multiple conditions and executing specific actions based on those conditions.
 This is achieved through more complex flows, such as single conditions, multiple conditions (using AND/OR), and conditional values with If/Then/Else logic.

 ### Single Condition
 This flow allows you to define a condition based on the comparison of two values, which can be set manually or derived from variables.
-The condition will return True or False.
+The condition will return **True** or **False**.

-**Comparison Options:**
+**Comparison Operators:**

 - Equal To
 - Not Equal To